godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 Summary
 -------

-Instancing, the process of producing an object from a blueprint, has many handy uses.
+Instantiation, the process of producing an object from a blueprint, has many handy uses.
 With scenes, it gives you:

 - The ability to divide your game into reusable components.